 Reconciling Healthcare with High Reliability

-The Safety Learning System™ is rooted in high-reliability engineering.
-The Safety Learning System™ intends to create reliable systems of care ensuring the four rights of healthcare: right person, right place, right time, right provider.
+The Safety Learning System™ is rooted in high reliability engineering.
+The intent of the Safety Learning System™ is to create reliable systems of care ensuring the four rights of healthcare: right person, right place, right time, right provider.

 Sensitivity to Operations